Stars

 Conclusion

-In this post, we’ve explored the basics of Figma from a developer’s perspective, covering everything from navigating the interface to creating simple components.
+In this post, we’ve explored the basics of Figma for developers from a developer’s perspective, covering everything from navigating the interface to creating simple components.
 You’ve learned how to:

 • Use Figma’s alignment tools for precise layouts.